Self-Hosting LLMs in Production: The vLLM + KubeAI Stack

 Operational Cost as a Design Input

-One framing that tends to change how these decisions get made: GPU time is expensive, and most teams underestimate how much of their GPU spend goes toward idle capacity rather than actual inference.
+One framing that tends to change how these decisions get made: GPU time is expensive, and most teams underestimate how much of their GPU spend goes to idle capacity rather than actual inference.
+I have seen teams discover that two-thirds of their GPU budget was burning on pods sitting idle between traffic bursts.

 Scale-from-zero with request buffering is not just a nice operational feature.
 For workloads with bursty or time-of-day traffic patterns, it can meaningfully reduce the cost of running the infrastructure.
 The cost of the cold start latency (a few minutes) has to be weighed against the cost of keeping a GPU pod warm during idle periods.
 For most non-latency-critical workloads, scale-from-zero wins.